pkulchenko/ZeroBraneStudio/doc-general-preferences.md

 Note that the editor key mapping is different from the IDE key mapping as the former only works when the editor is in focus and the latter may work when other components have focus.
 When there is a conflict, the IDE shortcuts take preference over editor shortcuts.

+## Session configuration

+Some configuration information that needs to be preserved between launches (windows and panels sizes and positions, open editor tabs, recently used projects and files and so on) is saved in a special file.
+The location (and the name) of this file is system dependent: it is located in `%HOME%\ZeroBraneStudio.ini` (for v0.35 and earlier) and in `C:\Users\<user>\AppData\Roaming\ZeroBraneStudio.ini` (for v0.36 and later) on Windows, `$HOME/Library/Preferences/ZeroBraneStudio Preferences` on Mac OSX, and in `$HOME/.ZeroBraneStudio` on Linux.
+You can see the location of the HOME directory if you type `wx.wxGetHomeDir()` into the Local console.

 ## Command line parameters